AsmaaAamir/CI_PP1_TSO/README.md

 1. Projects Goals
-    User Goals :
+    User Goals:
         Find a bakery that offer cake of all kind of events.
-        Find the location of the resturant
+        Find the location of the bakery
-        Find out what flaours of Cupcake and Brownies are baked.
+        Find out what flavours of Cupcake and Brownies are baked.

 2. User Experiencer
     1.Target Audience
         People looking to hire someone to bake their Wedding Cake or birthday cake.
-        People looking for last mintue Cakes for birthday, some leave work or even a surpirse.
+        People looking for last minute Cakes for birthday, some leave work or even a surprise.
-        Walk in user having the option to chose cupcake, brownies and Cakes takeawat with them.
+        Walk in user having the option to chose cupcake, brownies and Cakes takeaway with them.

-    2.Requirment and Expecrations
+    2.Requirment and Expectations
-        Good presentation and a viuslly appealling design Links and funcation that work as expected
+        Good presentation and a visually appealing design Links and funcaion that work as expected
-        A simple and easy navigation system, where the user can easy find relvant information The content is efficient and accessaible
+        A simple and easy navigation system, where the user can easily find relevant information The content is efficient and accessible

     3.User Stories

-    First time User:
+    First-time User:
-        As first time user, I want to know where i can find store contact number to track my order.
+        As first-time user, I want to know where I can find store contact number to track my order.
-        As first time user, I want to know how to finf the sotre address.
+        As first-time user, I want to know how to finf the store address.
-        As first time user, I would like to taste test cake for my wedding.
+        As first-time user, I would like to taste test cake for my wedding.
-        As first time user, I want to know what kind on ingredient you use.
+        As first-time user, I want to know what kind on ingredient you use.

     Returning User:
-        As a returing user, I want to know where could I find daily freshly bakes cupocake and brownies flavour's.
+        As a returning user, I want to know where could I find daily freshly bakes cupcake and brownies flavour's.
-        As a returing user, I would like to alter my brithday cake order where do I go.
+        As a returning user, I would like to alter my birthday cake order where do I go.
-        As a returing user, I want to know where can I find infromtion about current or upcoming competition.
+        As a returning user, I want to know where can I find infromation about current or upcoming competition.
-        As a returing user, I want to when can I place Mother's day cake order
+        As a returning user, I want to when can I place Mother's Day cake order

 3. Design
     1.Design choice
+        The webpage was designed with keeping the store and the logo in vision, giving its user experience of colour, happiness and comfort.
     2.Colour
+        When choosing the colour scheme, I kept the colourful cakes and happiness one feel when they eat a cake.
+Also keeping the logo in mind, I went for pink and light colours.
     3.Fonts
+        When deciding on the font I kept the logo in mind and how the cake gives a smooth.
+So, I chose dancing script for my heading matching my logo and caveat so it's easy-to-read the content.
     4.Strucure
+        Upon arriving on the website, the user sees the logo with navigation bar which takes them to any of the pages they would like.
+Thus, on any of the pages if the user were to click on the logo it would take them to home page. the website consists of four pages:
+            A home page with two section one for Daily Flavours of cupcake and brownies and News section.
+            A about page that tells you about the store, the ingredient the store uses and how everything is freshly every day.
+            A product page that gives you option to choose from cakes, wedding Cakes, Cupcakes and Brownies.
+            A contact us page that has a form allowing user to send us a message, information on how contact store and a Map to find teh store.

+        Basicly the structue of the website is simple easy to learn your way and find what user is looking for.

     5.Wireframes

 4. Technologies Used
     1.Languages
+        HTML
+        CSS
     2.Frameworks & Tools
+        GitHub
+        GitPod
+        Balsamiq
+        Google Font
+        Font Awsome
+        Pexels
+        Tinypng

 5. Features

     Logo & Navigation Bar